 “While battery energy storage plays a role in our state’s clean energy future and we are in need for more electrical power, public safety must always come first,” said Addabbo.
 “When a large-scale lithium facility is proposed directly across from a school, we must rethink the placement of these facilities and work towards placing them away from schools and residences.”

-However, one school in the Bronx was happy to have the new facility across the street, even designing a mural to be painted on the fence.
+As debate over the Middle Village BESS site continues, one school in the Bronx was happy to have the new facility across the street, even designing a mural for the fence.

 Shubert Jacobs, executive director of Bronx Charter Schools for Better Learning, located at 3740 Baychester Ave., is directly across the street from a NineDot BESS.
 Jacobs contacted NineDot after seeing the project in construction and developed an “unusual collaboration” between the company and the school.
 Since being built several years ago, NineDot’s team have attended enrichment programs, participated in community events and continually informs the school of operations on the site, according to Jacobs.

-NineDot connected the school with Solar One, an educational non-profit, which taught seminars on renewable energy and hydroponics, and offered a full educational tour of the facility.
+NineDot met with students to teach them about renewable energy and hydroponics and offered a full educational tour of the facility.
 Students are now in the process of designing a mosaic of the school’s emblem to join the mural on the fence.

 “They brought something to the community and then they actually shared it in such a way that the school could actually benefit from it.
 Because it’s not just benefited us from the standpoint of just talking about clean energy.
 It benefited us from the standpoint of projects that kids did and parents were happy to come out to actually be a part of the mural,” Jacobs said.